NoosWare/ros_packages_noos_api/README.md

 ```

 You need to specify the name of the map you want to create (or use).
 If nothing is specified the
-default value will be loaded.
-As well with the name of the robot.
-This parameter is not important
+default value will be loaded. **DON'T INCLUDE ANY EXTENSION**
-if you are using only one robot.
+The same with the name of the robot.
+This parameter is not important if you are using only one robot.

 The Noos Cloud needs a configuration file with the parameters about icp, for creating the map.
 An example can be found in `/config/icp.ini`.
 It is the default file that will be loaded.